 "The congressional scrutiny clearly slowed down the DOJ investigations — they were distracted.
 But I think the Justice Department is back to business," said Knowles.
 "It's an open question whether they're going to launch any new investigations, but clearly they're wrapping up pending investigations that have been in the pipeline for some time."

 A key factor going is whether banks will face criminal charges.
 Until recently, all matters settled under Operation Choke Point have been civil.
 "Banks file hundreds of thousands of suspicious activity reports every year, and they've done that in partnership with the Department of Justice and the banking agencies as partners in fighting fraud," said Knowles.
-"And now instead of the banks being viewed as working partners with government in combatting fraud on consumers, the government is actually pointing their gun and making the banks themselves the target of those activities."
+"And now instead of the banks being viewed as working partners with government in combating fraud on consumers, the government is actually pointing their gun and making the banks themselves the target of those activities."